swiftlang/swift-evolution/proposals/0289-result-builders.md

 A *result builder type* is a type that can be used as a result builder, which is to say, as an embedded DSL for collecting partial results from the expression-statements of a function and combining them into a return value.

-A result builder type must satisfy one basic requirement:
+A result builder type must satisfy two basic requirements:

 * It must be annotated with the `@resultBuilder` attribute, which indicates that it is intended to be used as a result builder type and allows it to be used as a custom attribute.

+* It must supply at least one static `buildBlock` result-building method.

-In addition, to be practically useful, it must supply a sufficient set of function-builder methods to translate the kinds of functions which the DSL desires to translate.
+In addition, it may supply a sufficient set of other result-building methods to translate the kinds of functions which the DSL desires to translate.

 ### Result builder attributes